CodePeeler/image_classifier/README.md

 * Automatic label generation for training and validation datasets.

-__NB__ _When uploading your data (for training/validation) for binary classification.
+  __NB__ _When uploading your data (training/validation) for binary classification.
 Please structure your zip file as follows._

   Example cats-v-dogs.zip

       cats_or_dogs